dag-andersen/Rust-Memory-Map/ITU-stuff/FormalInformation.md

 - Design/implement/evaluate a persistent log and key-value store in Rust on modern hardware

 ## Method:
 The method is experimental.
-We will design, implement and evaluate a prototype.
+I will design, implement and evaluate a prototype.

 ## What will be handed in:
 A report containing system design, results and discussion.